Lavender

 Watering Method:Water at base, keep foliage dry

-Dehydration Signs:Wilting leaves, dull foliage
+Dehydration Signs:Wilted leaves, dull leaf color

 Basic Care Tips